jimmypalelil/req_120285/q1/answer.md

-# Public Data Sharing Implementation Guide
+# Proposal: Transforming Your Database into a Public Resource

-## Meeting with Data Provider: Making Postgres Database Publicly Accessible
+## Objective

-**Objective:** Transform your database into a discoverable and freely accessible public resource for government departments and the general public
+Transform your database into a discoverable and freely accessible public resource for government departments and the general public

 ---